 4. Don’t worry: we didn’t forget your nose!
 Roll over it downwards several times.

-5. Follow up with your favorite products, including moisturizer, toner, or facial serum.
+5. Follow up with your favorite products like moisturizer, toner, or facial serum.

 Nothing to worry about.
 It’s very normal to experience some redness and tenderness after rolling.
 You shouldn’t feel any tenderness after 24 hours, and any redness should go away after 12 hours.
 It’s not a bad idea to roll at night so the redness is mostly gone by the time you wake up.